 It’s easier to install radiant barriers in new buildings.
-However, you can also add them to existing construction with a little extra work.
+However, you can add them to existing construction with some extra work.

-Before you begin, you’ll have to decide whether you want to keep your garage warm or cool.
+Before you begin, you must decide whether you want to keep your garage warm or cool.

 As we talked about earlier, reflective foils placed facing outside will keep your garage cool.
-Having them facing the inside will maintain its warmth.
+Having them facing the inside will maintain their warmth.

-Remember that you will also have to leave or create air gaps for the radiant heat to flow.
+Remember to leave or create air gaps for the radiant heat to flow.

-Since reflective foil conducts electricity, be careful not to touch any bare electrical wiring while adding radiant barriers.
+Since reflective foil conducts electricity, avoid touching bare electrical wiring while adding radiant barriers.

 Common Problems with Radiant Barriers

 There are some common problems with radiant barriers that prevent them from working correctly.